-Let’s face it, at some point in your working life you might get stuck with a boss who has taken a dislike to you, or worse hates you for some obscure reason.
+A boss from hell is not that uncommon in most people’s working lives.
+At some point in your working life you might get stuck with a boss who has taken a dislike to you, or worse hates you for some obscure reason.
 Maybe you didn’t pander to their ego, or give in to their unreasonable demands, called them out when they tried stepping over you or perhaps they are insecure that you are smarter than them.
+I’ve been there.
+As an introvert in the corporate world, I found it really hard to cope with my unreasonable boss.

 What steps can you take when you have a boss from hell?

-If all the avenues of communicating politely and trying to empathize have been exhausted, here are some steps you can take to save your sanity from the boss from hell.
+Let’s say that you find yourself in the unfortunate situation of working for a boss from hell.
+What are your options?
+If all the avenues of communicating politely and trying to empathize have been exhausted, here are some steps you can take to save your sanity.

 Keep a log of the troubling behavior